British Jews: Politics

 Before the 2015 general election, 69% of British Jews surveyed were planning to vote for the Conservative Party, while 22% would vote for the Labour Party.
 A May 2016 poll of British Jews showed 77% would vote Conservative, 13.4% Labour, and 7.3% Liberal Democrat.
-An October 2019 poll of British Jews showed 64% would vote Conservative, 24% Liberal Democrat, and only 6% Labour.
+An October 2019 poll of British Jews showed 64% would vote Conservative, 24% Liberal Democrat, and only 6% Labour, reflecting broader community concerns about antisemitism in the Labour Party under the leadership of Jeremy Corbyn.

-Jews are typically seen as predominantly middle-class, though historically many Jews lived in working-class communities of London.
 According to polling in 2015, politicians' attitudes towards Israel influence the vote of three out of four British Jews.
+80% of British Jews support Israel's right to exist as a Jewish state.
+75% of British Jews feel emotionally attached to Israel, with 49% "very attached", and 45% saying Israel is very important to their Jewish identity.
+64% identify as Zionists, though younger Jews are more critical of Israel, with 24% of 18-25 year olds identifying as Anti-Zionist and 20% as Non-Zionist.

 In London, most of the top constituencies with the largest Jewish populations voted Conservative in the 2010 general election - these are namely, Finchley and Golders Green, Hendon, Harrow East, Chipping Barnet, Ilford North, and Hertsmere in Hertfordshire.
 The exceptions were Hackney North and Stoke Newington and Hampstead and Kilburn, which both voted Labour in the election.
 Outside the region, large Jewish constituencies voted for Labour, namely Bury South and Blackley and Broughton.

-Some MPs, such as Robert Jenrick and Keir Starmer, while not Jewish themselves, are married to Jews and have Jewish children.
+In a poll by the Institute for Jewish Policy Research (JPR) in 2024, British Jews voted broadly in line with larger national trends, with about 46% support for the Labour Party and 30% support for the Conservative Party, though support for Reform UK was substantially lower (6%) than the national average (15%).
+In 2025, following the Gaza war, the JPR reported that support for the two major parties, Labour and Conservatives, among British Jews had fallen to 58% in July 2025 from 84% in 2020.
+Support for the Green party had increased to 18% and Reform UK to 11%, compared to 7% and 28% respectively in the wider population.
+The JPR executive director said "Reform UK is more likely to attract male, older, orthodox, and Zionist Jews; the Greens are more likely to attract younger, unaffiliated and anti-Zionist [Jews]".